 We all have our own “Achilles heel” to worry about when it comes to weaker areas of the body.
 It may, or may not be the Achilles tendon in the literal sense.
 You’ve got to be willing to figuratively attempt to cover your entire body in the magic water!
 Being indestructible may not be completely attainable, but you can surely strive to be.

 Are you currently training your body to eliminate all of your weak links?

 Have you ever examined your own push up exercise the way I demonstrated here?

 What are you currently doing to optimize your strength and performance?

 Please post up and share here in the comments below.

-Also if you want to learn how to tie this all together then make sure you check out my brand new 120 Day Functional Fitness Training Program right here below!
-I guarantee it’ll get you into the best shape of your life, or I’ll give you your money back no questions asked.
+Learn how to tie this all together.
+Make sure you check out my brand new 120 Day Functional Fitness Training Program right here below!

 Click On Image Here

 If you’re looking to enhance your fitness for MMA and martial arts then make sure to check out my